MrKevinOConnell/MonopolyAlgo/README.md

 # MonopolyAlgo
-Checking which color on a monopoly board is most profitable
+Checking which color on a monopoly board is most profitable with 0 houses and a hotel